Hamidalavi/JavaScript-step-by-step/How Websites Work.md

 ## Client-side (Browser-side) vs Server-side

-From the four steps above, you learned that we can differentiate two core **sides** when talking about the web: **Server-side** and **Browser-side** (or: **Client-side** since we can also access the internet without a browser).
+From the four steps above, you learned that we can differentiate two core **sides** when talking about the web: **Server-side** and **Browser-side** (or: **Client-side** since we can also access the Internet without a browser).
 If you're interested in becoming a web developer, it's important to know that you use different technologies and programming languages for these sides.

 > Server-side